gonztirado/WorkManagerResearch/README.md

 ### Will WorkManager’s tasks be executed if the application is forced to be closed?

-No, if the application is force-stopped by the user, all ongoing WorkManager tasks will be stopped.
+No, if the application is force-stopped by the user or the OS, all ongoing WorkManager tasks will be stopped.
 The tasks will not resume until the app is manually reopened by the user.

 ### Will WorkManager’s tasks be executed if the device is rebooted?
 And if it was previously forced to be closed?